INTERESTING FACTS ABOUT THE ATLANTIC OCEAN !!!

 The Atlantic Ocean provides us with plenty of natural resources, including fish, placer deposits, natural gas, oil and precious stones.

-The Atlantic Ocean is home to many marine life, such as the whale, penguins, seals, sharks, turtles, sea lions, starfish, crabs, dolphins, sharks and various other fish species.
+The Atlantic Ocean is home to many different types of marine life, including whales, penguins, seals, sharks, turtles, sea lions, starfish, crabs, dolphins, sharks and various other fish species.

 Global warming is causing sea levels to rise, and the oceans are getting warmer.